adityanjr/code-DS-ALGO/README.md

 # DS-ALGO   [![contributions welcome](https://img.shields.io/badge/Contributions-welcome-blue)](https://github.com/adityanjr/code-DS-ALGO/blob/master/contributing.md)&nbsp;
 Library of every **algorithm** and **data structure** codes that you will ever encounter.
 > This repository contains some useful questions for interview and competitive programming.
-> This will also help to complete your first PR for HacktoberFest challenge.

 ## Contribution Guidelines